amoe/yerburgh-tvja/notes.md

 Every chapter has its own branch.
 It requires `vue-cli-service`, no idea what this is.
 THe dev server spawns on localhost:8080.
 It automatically loads 'items' which is presaumably some API code.
+Firebase is used for the API for some reason that I can't understand.

 ## Errata from Dave